Dutching | Extensive Guide to Dutch Betting

-Nowadays, however, dutch betting is used for sports and includes lay bets too.
-It almost means the same thing as matched betting and you can find also a matched betting dutching calculator on some websites.
-There are even dutching strategies football out there and it became very easy to calculate the implied probability thanks to dutch calculator betting.
+Nowadays, however, dutch bets are used for sports and include lay bets too.
+It almost means the same thing as matched betting and you can also find a matched betting dutching calculator on some websites.
+There are even football betting strategies with dutching out there.
+Lately, it has become easier to calculate the implied probability thanks to dutch calculator betting.

 Above, we talked about calculating implied probability values using a formula.
-Now, it is time to talk about it.
 Our goal is to find whether the implied probability is below or above 100.
 If it is below, there is a dutching opportunity.
 If it is not, there is no opportunity – simple as that.
 So what is that formula that will help you to find this result?

 The formula is: 1 / (Bookmaker A odds) + 1 / (Bookmaker B odds)